WAEC 2023 Christian Religious Studies Obj & Essay Answers – May/June

 In this response, Jesus emphasizes the importance of limitless forgiveness.
 By using the phrase “seventy times seven,” Jesus implies that forgiveness should be extended without counting or limit.
 It indicates a radical call to show mercy and forgiveness, even in the face of repeated offenses.

-See also WAEC 2023 History Obj & Essay Answers Now Available
+See also WAEC 2023 Store Keeping (Objective & Essays) Questions And Answers

 (6b) Three benefits one stands to gain in forgiving others: